odubno/instagram-analyzer/README.md

 app = Flask(__name__)

 # For form protection.
 Note that the SECRET_KEY could litterally be any string you'd like.
+# If this is production then do make the key impossible to guess.
 app.config.update(
     WTF_CSRF_ENABLED =
     ,SECRET_KEY = "pass"